cesar-hernando/Applied-Quantum-Algorithms/README.md

  In this project I will use different supervised learning methods to solve a quantum many body physics problem.
  Specifically, the task is to learn to predict from data expectation values of unknown observables and predict expectation values on ground states of a class of local Hamiltonians.
-For this, I will compare different methods: a quantum LASSO regression model that involves executing VQE; a LASSO regression that involves using a random Fourier feature map; a LASSO regression without any feature map; and a Deep Neural Network.
+For this, I will compare different methods: a quantum LASSO regression model that involves executing VQE; a LASSO regression that involves using a random Fourier feature map; and a Deep Neural Network.

  In order to train these models and compare their performance, you should set the variable 'mode' in main.py to 'B'.
 If you want to check how well the estimated ground state energies and observables match with the exact ones obtained by diagonalization, set 'mode' to 'A'.
 Furthermore, different